jp74ham/jp74ham/README.md

 - 👋 Hi, I’m Jessica Pham
 - 👀 I’m interested in using code to share stories and connect people in meaningful ways such as in game dev and meditech.
-- 🌱 I’m currently learning front end web development
+- 🌱 I’m currently learning cloud programming and data science
 - 💞️ I’m looking to collaborate on game dev projects
 - 📫 How to reach me
       insta: @jp.aye